 Understanding the health-related needs of children in Medicaid and CHIP contributes to the selection of appropriate measures across the continuum of child health.
-Data from the National Health Interview Survey (NHIS) in 2012 found that 83 percent of U.S. children under age 18 had excellent or very good health.13 While most children are healthy, it is important to consider the group of children with complex health needs.
-Approximately two-thirds of all children with complex health needs are covered by Medicaid, accounting for about 6 percent of the total number of children with Medicaid.
-However, this 6 percent of enrollees incur nearly 40 percent of costs.14
+Data from the National Health Interview Survey (NHIS) in 2012 found that 83 percent of U.S. children under age 18 had excellent or very good health.10 While most children are healthy, an important sub-group to consider is children with complex health needs.
+Approximately two-thirds of all children with complex health needs are covered by Medicaid, accounting for about about 6 percent of the total number of children on Medicaid.
+However, this 6 percent of enrollees incur nearly 40 percent of costs.11

-In 2010, children constituted one-fifth of the approximately 130 million visits to hospitalaffiliated emergency departments (EDs) in the United States.
+In 2010, children constituted one-fifth of the approximately 130 million visits to hospital-affiliated emergency departments (EDs) in the United States.
 The vast majority-96 percent-of ED visits resulted in the child being treated and released from the ED rather than being admitted to a hospital for further care.
 An analysis of Healthcare Cost and Utilization Project (HCUP) data found that two-thirds of ED visits for infants younger than one year were billed to Medicaid.
-Medicaid was also the largest primary expected payer for ED visits among children ages 1-4 and 5-9 years.
+Medicaid was also the largest primary expected payer for ED visits among children aged 1-4 and 5-9 years.
 Injuries and poisoning and respiratory disorders were the most common reasons for all ED visits, followed by nervous system disorders and infectious and parasitic diseases.
-Among ED visits that result in children being admitted to a hospital for further treatment, dehydration and respiratory conditions, especially asthma, were common reasons.
-Additionally, mood disorders and conduct or disruptive behavioral disorders were frequent reasons for ED visits resulting in admission of older children.15

-Health expenditures provide another lens on children's health issues.
-According to the Medical Expenditure Panel Survey (MEPS) data, \$117.6 billion was spent for the medical care and treatment of children in 2011.
-The five most costly medical conditions in terms of total direct medical spending were mental disorders, asthma, traumarelated disorders, acute bronchitis and upper respiratory infections, and otitis media, as defined by the Clinical Classification System (CCS).
-Of the five most costly conditions for children, mental disorders affected the fewest children but had the highest average expense per child; nearly half of the \$13.8 billion spent on mental disorders for children in 2011 was covered by Medicaid.
-About 41 percent of mental health expenditures on children were for prescription medications.16
+When the data are broken out by age, injuries and poisoning were the most common reasons for ED visits for older children, while respiratory disorders were the most common reasons for S vounger children.
+Among ED visits that result in the child being admitted to a hospital for further, dehydration and respiratory conditions, especially asthma, were common reasons for ED visits resulting in admission among older children.12 conditions in terms of total direct medical spending were mental disorders, asthma, trauma-related disorders, acute bronchitis and upper respiratory infections, and otitis media, as defined by the Clinical Classification System (CCS).
+Of the five most costly conditions for children, mental disorders affected the fewest children but had the highest average expense per child; nearly half of the \$13.8 billion spent on mental disorders in 2011 was covered by Medicaid.
+About 41.5 percent of mental health expenditures on children were for prescription medications.13